 MKT 462 - Strategic Marketing Management (4)

 This seminar course integrates the marketing functions of product, price, channels, and promotion with the concepts of strategic planning.
 Emphasis is on the relevance of this integration to marketing.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: MKT 201 or MKT 301, and TWO from MKT 215 or MKT 315, MKT 333, or MKT 334.